elliottwaissbluth/Bayesian-Motion-Aftereffect/README.md

 # A Bayesian Framework for the Motion Aftereffect
 This repository contains the report and code behind my Neural Computation (VS265 @ UC Berkeley) final project.
-"A Bayesian Framework for the Motion Aftereffect"
+This project is based off of an essay I wrote titled ["Dude, where's my motion perception?"](https://www.notion.so/Dude-where-s-my-motion-perception-9dffe1ff1ed34a809b25e0dee607b155)

 # Full Report
 Elliott Waissbluth, Akshara Methukupalli, Neal Aditya